romilly/microplot/README.md

 ## Using the plotter to explore electronics

-This experiment uses the plotter to illustrate the chagarging of a capacitor.
+This experiment uses the plotter to illustrate the charging of a capacitor.

 Here's the explorer set-up.